dipankarshaw/streamlit-config-get/README.md

 # Streamlit & netmiko interaction

 This project is a Python application that uses the `netmiko` library to connect to a Cisco XR router and execute commands.
-The application provides a Streamlit web interface for users to interact with the router.
+The application provides a Streamlit web interface for users to interact with the router and also includes Azure chatbot functionalities.

 ## Getting Started